AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

         ```

-    1. Add the following to the dependencies section of the .pom file:
+    1. Add the following to the dependencies section to all the pom.xml files of the AEM project:

         ```
             <dependency>
                 <groupId>com.adobe.aem</groupId>
                 <artifactId>aem-sdk-api</artifactId>
-                <version>[latest-aem-sdk-version]</version>
+                <version>2020.5.3372.20200520T035431Z-200507</version>
                 <scope>provided</scope>
             </dependency>
             <dependency>
                 <groupId>com.adobe.aem</groupId>
                 <artifactId>aem-forms-sdk-api</artifactId>
-                <version>2020.06.15.00</version>
+                <version>7.0.164</version>
                 <scope>provided</scope>
             </dependency>

         ```

-        You can find latest AEM SDK version at [Accessing the AEM as a Cloud Service SDK](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).
-For example, 2020.6.3729.20200615T010731Z-200604.

 1. **Update dispatcher configuration:** Open the Archetype project and make the following forms changes to the dispatcher configuration:

-    1. Add the following filter to the `<custom-code-project-home>/dispatcher/src/conf.dispatcher.d/filters/filters.an` file:
+    1. Add the following filter to the `<custom-code-project-home>/dispatcher/src/conf.dispatcher.d/filters/filters.any` file to allow form-specific URLs and endpoints:

         ```